minprog/webprogrammeren/flask/60 finance/finance.md

 Visit the URL outputted by `flask` to see the distribution code in action.
 You won't be able to log in or register, though, just yet!

-Via CS50's file browser, double-click `finance.db` in order to open it with phpLiteAdmin.
-Notice how `finance.db` comes with a table called `users`.
-Take a look at its structure (i.e., schema).
+Now inspect the database:

+    $ sqlite3 finance.db

+Take a look at the current structure (i.e., via `.tables` and `.schema`).
 Notice how, by default, new users will receive $10,000 in cash.
 But there aren't (yet!) any users (i.e., rows) therein to browse.

-Here on out, if you'd prefer a command line, you're welcome to use `sqlite3` instead of phpLiteAdmin.

 ### Understanding